golanlevin/60-212/2026/syllabus/README.md

 	* Students from outside CFA should be able to demonstrate that they have a creative practice, in a portfolio of creative work.
 * General computing skills (such as browser use, file management, word processing, and the Linux command line) are essential.
 Students are also expected to have some familiarity with software workflows for editing and distributing images and video.
 * This course is taught primarily with JavaScript.
 Students who are only familiar with Python will benefit from doing some additional preparation, such as viewing p5.js videos on the [Coding Train YouTube Channel](https://www.youtube.com/@TheCodingTrain).
-* A strong foundation in mathematics, including geometry, algebra, and trigonometry, may also be helpful.

 ### Learning Objectives and Course Goals